 In every situation, MSF strives to ensure that we target people who may be overlooked by the authorities or by other aid groups.
-These might include prostitutes, street children, prisoners, drug addicts or the mentally ill.
+These might include sex workers, street children, prisoners, drug addicts or the mentally ill.
 In some contexts, entire populations are systematically neglected by the relevant authorities because of ethnic or political reasons.

 When people are ostracised from society or are forgotten by their governments, MSF can step in to help heal their mental and physical wounds and provide a voice on their behalf.

 With decades of experience, MSF takes time to develop a thorough understanding of the people we treat and the places in which we operate.
 For neglected people who can’t reach medical facilities, we take care of them

 Many societies across the world do not generate the wealth required to be able to look after the health of people on a more or less fair basis.
 Others have the resources but the political and social will to do so is lacking.